 All songs are original material written by yours truly, except “Can’t Stop the Rain” which is written by Manny Charlton - the Nazareth guitarist / songwriter.
-This is a previously unreleased Manny Charlton song, and it is a great honor to be the first band to record and release this track.
+This is a previously unreleased Manny Charlton song, and it is a great honour to be the first band to record and release this track.

 I used an acoustic guitar which I borrowed from the engineer Nick Trepka.
 This guitar had a lovely ring to it, and was recorded with a mic in front of the guitar (as opposed to through an amplifier).
 The electric guitar was another borrowed guitar from the Cowshed Studio – a Squier / Fender Telecaster, played through Cowshed's Laney AOR (all valve) guitar amplifier.
 The guitar sound achieved on “Can’t Stop the Rain” is a story on its own, being recorded with a microphone placed one meter away from the amplifier, and another microphone placed even further away, thus creating a natural reverb - capturing the “room sound” at the Cowshed studio.

-West Weston played a few different harmonicas on the album – there is one set of harmonicas which he favors for “electric” sounds when played through an amplifier, and one which was recorded acoustically through a microphone.
+West Weston played a few different harmonicas on the album – there is one set of harmonicas which he favours for “electric” sounds when played through an amplifier, and one which was recorded acoustically through a microphone.
 You can hear the electric harmonicas on “Mean ol Frisco”, “Fighting Demons” and “Stop The Rain”, whilst the acoustic “sitting-round-the-campfire-type” harmonica was used on “Little Brother”.

 West Weston was particularly pleased with the amplifier sound he got on this record.
 I unfortunately forgot to write down the name of the amplifier, but is a great little amp which lend itself for recording studio situations especially, though probably a bit too small for live-situations.